|

 register for: one lecture section, one tutorial, and one lab (run on alternate weeks on

-included with the paper submission.
+through turnitin.com.
 The late-submission penalty on the labs is 100%, in other words

 no late submissions are accepted, so be sure to have it in on time and in the right format.
 There